Virtuix Omni: History

 Virtuix was founded by Jan Goetgeluk.
-He quit his investment banking job to develop the project, investing 12 months of his time and a $200,000 personal investment to develop a prototype.
 The prototype for the Omni used dummy shoes and Kinect software to detect movement instead of the sensor system that became part of the final product.
 He applied for a U.S. patent on 23 October 2013 for his Locomotion System and Apparatus.
 Virtuix presented the prototype of the Omni at the Electronic Entertainment Expo 2013 in Los Angeles, California where it was reported on by Engadget and other electronic publications, including The Verge.

 Virtuix launched a Kickstarter campaign in June 2013 to raise money for manufacturing.
 The campaign was endorsed by Oculus Rift founder Palmer Luckey and overshot its funding goal of $150,000 within three and a half hours of it being posted.
 The campaign raised a total of $1.1 million when it closed, making it one of the top 10 biggest technology crowdfunding campaigns at the time.
 Goetgeluk presented the Virtuix Omni on an episode of the TV show Shark Tank in 2013, after selling approximately 3,000 units in the Kickstarter campaign.
 He failed to obtain funding from the Sharks after asking for $2 million for 10% of the company.
 However, Shark Tank investor and billionaire Mark Cuban invested in Virtuix after the airing of the show.
 In 2016, the company tested the waters under Regulation A for a potential offering of shares to the public.

 The Omni presented at SXSW in 2014 where Virtuix founder Jan Goetgeluk also spoke on the topic of virtual reality.
 The final version of the Virtuix Omni was presented at the 2015 Consumer Electronics Show in Las Vegas, Nevada.
-It was described as "sleek" compared to its previous versions.

 The Omni was also present at E3 in 2015, where it won an award for Best Technology.

 In January 2016, the first production Omnis began to ship to consumers.
 In December 2016, Virtuix announced that they would not be able to fulfill international pre-orders, citing the logistical and financial difficulties of shipping such a large item internationally.
 As an apology, Virtuix refunded these customers with an additional 3% interest, compounded annually.
 Kickstarter backers began receiving their orders during the third week of January 2017.